markwest1972/smart-security-camera/aws-lambda-functions/s3-trigger-image-processing/readme.md

 # s3-trigger-image-processing

-Monitors the s3 "/upload" directory for new image files and triggers their processing by calling the [step function](https://github.com/markwest1972/smart-security-camera/tree/master/aws-step-functions).
+Monitors the s3 buckets "/upload" directory for new image files and triggers their processing by calling the [step function](https://github.com/markwest1972/smart-security-camera/tree/master/aws-step-functions).

 ## Contents